Matt Barber

 he/him | mfbarber[at]uoregon.edu

-Matt grew up in the United States and Japan before pursuing his undergraduate degree at Colgate University in upstate New York.
-He completed his Ph.D. in the labs of Or Gozani and Katrin Chua at Stanford University studying human chromatin modifying enzymes.
-Matt then went on to investigate evolutionary conflicts between pathogenic bacteria and their animal hosts in Nels Elde’s lab at the University of Utah.
-He opened his lab as an Assistant Professor at the University of Oregon in September 2016.
-Outside of lab Matt enjoys spending time with his family and exploring the beautiful Pacific Northwest.
+Matt grew up in the United States and Japan before completing his undergraduate degree in Molecular Biology at Colgate University.
+He then earned his Ph.D. in Biological Sciences at Stanford University, followed by a postdoctoral fellowship with Nels Elde at the University of Utah studying the evolution of bacterial-host interactions.
+He opened his lab as an Assistant Professor at the University of Oregon in 2016.
+Outside of lab Matt enjoys spending time with his family, traveling, and exploring the Oregon outdoors.

 Titas Sil